-The Talesun Smart modules are fitted with a monitoring circuit which allows for remote monitoring of individual modules and more precise data logging.
+The Talesun Smart modules are fitted with a monitoring circuit that allows for remote monitoring of individual modules and more precise data logging.
 The recorded data is more detailed as the behaviour of modules can be examined individually and assessed against the overall performance of the PV system.
-According to a recent press release, the recorded data can be accessed remotely via computers, tablets and smart phones.
+According to a recent press release, the recorded data can be accessed remotely via computers, tablets and smartphones.

 As a pre-requisite for smart modules, this latest offering is also fitted with power optimisation circuitry to balance and optimise the overall performance of PV modules within a string.
 And with more efforts being directed towards power balancing R&D, even operating at the cell‑level, further improvements are likely.